-The US Federal Government has passed a US$2 trillion rescue package to assuage the economic impact of the coronavirus.
-Now named the Coronavirus Aid, Relief and Economic Security (CARES) Act, it is the largest economic stimulus measure in modern history.
+In March, the US Federal Government passed a US$2 trillion rescue package to assuage the economic impact of COVID-19.
+Named the Coronavirus Aid, Relief and Economic Security (CARES) Act, it was the largest economic stimulus measure in modern history.

-The deal includes US$1,200 payments to most American adults, US$367 billion in loans for small business, US$130 billion for hospitals, and a US$500 billion loan programme for corporations, states, and local governments.
+The deal included US$1,200 payments to most American adults, US$367 billion in loans for small business, US$130 billion for hospitals, and a US$500 billion loan programme for corporations, states, and local governments.

 The CARES Act and New Zealand businesses

 The CARES Act opens up a vast amount of funds for US businesses to tap into.
 These programmes will be administered by the US Federal Government's Small Business Administration (SBA), which is tasked with the collection of information, documentation, authentication, approval and release of funds to businesses seeking financial support.

 SBA loans have historically had a lengthy approval process, due to bureaucratic requirements for application.
 Advice to NZTE is that many of these barriers have been eradicated or relaxed, and the special CARES Act loan programmes will be streamlined with a simple online application form.
 Additionally, the programmes will not require collateral or personal guarantees (depending upon amounts borrowed).

 Note that the 'small business' definition used by the SBA captures almost all US businesses except for large enterprises and publicly traded companies.
 The new CARES Act programmes are geared to cover the bulk of businesses when it comes to employing US workers, many of which are medium or large businesses by New Zealand standards.

 Two CARES Act programmes delivered by the SBA are of specific interest to New Zealand companies operating in the US: